WATER & ROCK ART RESIDENCY 🇬🇷 GREECE

 Kazaviti is the old Roman name of the village which the locals use, translated as 'House of wine'.
 The village was once know for it's wine which in ancient Greek days was exported to Athens for all important parties and festivities.
 The modern village name is Megalos Prinos, named after the 'Prinos' tree which is abundant in the valley.

-The houses are exceptionally preserved in the old style architecture of Northen Greece with thick stone walls, stone roofs, narrow paths and limited access to cars.
-The whole village is surrounded by old roman terraces and aquaducts, once cultivated and allowing the villages to be self-sufficient.
+The houses are exceptionally preserved in the old style architecture of Northern Greece with thick stone walls, stone roofs, narrow paths and limited access to cars.
+The whole village is surrounded by ancient Roman terraces and aquaducts, once cultivated and allowing the villages to be self-sufficient.
 The terraces have now mostly been over taken by forest but you can still see evidence of past cultivation with nut and fruit trees and vines growing wild everywhere, creating a real food forest.
 Depending on the season, you will be bathed in different beautiful sounds of wildlife.
 In the spring you can hear many migrating birds and nightingales.
-In the summer, the ciccadas take over the soundscape whereas the autumn is filled with the shreek of the edible doormouse (once a Roman delicacy) and the winter makes way for the owls. |
+In the summer, the ciccadas take over the soundscape whereas the autumn is filled with the shriek of the edible doormouse (once a Roman delicacy) and the winter makes way for the owls. |

 |